Skip to main content

 What Does a Medical Assistant Actually Do?

-Medical assistants are the backbone of outpatient healthcare.
+Medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) are the backbone of outpatient healthcare.
 In a typical physician’s office, urgent care center, or specialty clinic, a medical assistant handles both clinical and administrative work — often within the same shift.

 On the clinical side, that means taking patient vitals, preparing exam rooms, administering injections, drawing blood (phlebotomy), running EKGs, and assisting physicians during procedures.
 On the administrative side, MAs often manage patient scheduling, handle medical billing codes, process insurance paperwork, and maintain electronic health records.